 So this new rule is a more “organic” solution to overuse of modern day relievers and starters.
 The reason this new rule works is that pitchers like Marshall, Hernandez, Ryan and Wood all have one thing in common; an “A” Durability rating so they are in a sense bullet proof.
 Ryan and Wood also have 40 Endurance ratings so they will be less subject to the new Umpire?
 “Tired Situation” result injury check above.

 This rule was also designed in combination with the new 8th Edition game charts and the revised and updated INJURY chart.
-For example, even if you have a “B” Durability relief pitcher, injuries will now be more frequent and longer, but not exceed 10 days.
+For example, even if you have a “B” Durability relief pitcher, injuries will now be more frequent, but not exceed 10 days.

 One other change that I discussed with Dan Treuden, and is now implemented, is a change to the Endurance rating scale so that modern day starters are no longer eligible for a 40 Endurance rating.

 What also just fits is that the injury check comes after a Wild Pitch, Passed Ball or pitch in the dirt which many times is a sign that the pitcher has injured himself.

 When I came up with this new rule, it was one of those “a ha moments”.
 Brilliant!